Kaleab-A/plot-organizer/QUICKSTART.md

 ## What's Implemented

 ✅ CSV loading with automatic type inference
-✅ Plot dialog with x, y, hue, SEM column, groups, and reference lines
+✅ Plot dialog with x, y, hue, SEM column, groups, plot style, and reference lines
+✅ **Plot Style**: Choose line, markers, or both for data visualization
 ✅ **Reference Lines**: Horizontal and vertical dashed lines for thresholds/markers
 ✅ **SEM (Standard Error of the Mean)**: Shaded regions showing mean ± SEM
 ✅ **Pre-computed SEM**: Support for using pre-computed SEM values from a column